-Do I need a web designer?
-Do I need a web designer?
+Do I need a website designer?
+Do I need a website designer?
 There are so many options for creating a nice looking website ranging anywhere in price from free DYI sites to 10’s of thousands of dollars.
 I’ll share some things to consider at each […]

 Our security online has a lot to do with our own behaviors.
 We can’t passively relax and think that we are safe because we have a virus protection program.
 Managing your security online doesn’t need to be technical.
 We can start with things we can […]

 Website management and marketing tools including development and design, CRM ( customer relationship management ), email marketing systems, social media dashboards, and content management tools abound.
 There is an overwhelming amount of information available on each of these tools and solutions.
 As you may have, I have read my share of lists throughout my days.
 When you are looking to find the best tool for your needs, they are great.
 I love lists.
 But, I think I have always really wanted someone to share their workflow and the suite of website management tools.
 I wanted to know how others really organized the tasks they had to manage each day, week. month.
 So, in that spirit, I wanted to share the website management tools and services I use to keep my life, and especially my online life, easier to manage and managing clients information as well.
 Through time I have acquired a collection of my favorite website management tools.
 I would share the tools that I use to manage information online and I hope you find them helpful as well.

 Content Management: WordPress We use WordPress as a content management platform for a few important reasons.
 First, WordPress is open source and available at no charge.
 It is easy to , has the greatest amount of plugins for customizing and expanding the functionality of your site.
 Because of its huge user base, It is fairly easy to get support from other users.

 Html Editor : Blue Griffon

 Web tools to build forms for your website ( both are plugins for WordPress) :